The Aura User Guide

 > aura -Ap python-grip

-# Maintainer: Clayton Craft <clayton at craftyguy dot net>
+# Contributor: Clayton Craft <clayton at craftyguy dot net>

 pkgname=python-grip